-- Lay out the processes, procedures and requirements through which C-NRM activities will be implemented to ensure compliance with World Bank (WB) safeguards policies and GoI, GoM legislation; - > Minimize and mitigate any potential negative safeguard risks and impacts of the C-NRM activities - > Ensure that environmentally positive impacts are monitored, good practices are scaled up. - Define the agency and organization roles and responsibilities for managing and monitoring environmental safeguards related to the Project's activities. - Review and assess the adequacy of the proposed safeguard mitigation measures and monitoring plans. - Ensure capacity building for Environment project staff to implement any required safeguard-related measures during the preparation and implementation of the CNRM plans.
+- ➤ Lay out the processes, procedures and requirements through which C-NRM activities will be implemented to ensure compliance with World Bank (WB) safeguards policies and GoI, GoM legislation; - Minimize and mitigate any potential negative safeguard risks and impacts of the C-NRM activities - Ensure that environmentally positive impacts are monitored, good practices are scaled up. - > Define the agency and organization roles and responsibilities for managing and monitoring environmental safeguards related to the Project's activities. - Review and assess the adequacy of the proposed safeguard mitigation measures and monitoring plans. - Ensure capacity building for Environment project staff to implement any required safeguard-related measures during the preparation and implementation of the CNRM plans.

 The community NRM plan which will be framed under component 2A, will be the primary unit for planning and implementation for which safeguards will be applicable.
 The environment management framework has been developed around assessing the impacts relating to selection of activities in the CNRM plan, and associated monitoring and reporting arrangements for compliance.
+The EMF provisions will apply to all investments supported under CLLMP project and to linked investments under CNRM plans, where necessary.

 A schematic arrangement of the key milestones under EMF are displayed in the figure below:

-6.2 Preparation of Village level NRM plans
+6.2 Preparation of Village level C-NRM plans